 If you want specific users to have read and write access, so obviously they must type a username and password for it.
-Other users can access the FTP site without any username or password to view the content only, it’s called anonymous users access.
-Now Click Finish.
+Other users can access the FTP site without any username or password to view the content only, it’s called anonymous user access.
+Now click Finish.

 Allow an FTP server through Windows Firewall

-(Note: Nowadays firewalls manage by Antivirus application, So either you need to configure/Allow FTP from there or Disable Firewall protection on your Antivirus)
+Note: Nowadays, firewalls manage by an Antivirus application, So either you need to configure/Allow FTP from there or Disable Firewall protection on your Antivirus

 Find the Port Forwarding section – usually, you’ll find this feature under the WAN or NAT settings.